vinceumo/todo/tutorial.md

 1. Open the sidebar
 2. Show the form that we want to use
-3.  close the navigation if this one is open
+3. Close the navigation if this one is open

 In data, let's add `sidebarContentToShow: null`, This will allow us to know what form should be shown.